emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 for choosing a pool class.
-In the case of the Scheme interpreter, the answers to the questions are (1) yes, the MPS needs to automatically reclaim unreachable blocks; (2) yes, it's acceptable for the MPS to move blocks in memory and protect them with :term:`barriers <barrier (1)>`; and (3) the Scheme objects will contain :term:`exact references
-<exact reference>` to other Scheme objects in the same pool.
+In the case of the Scheme interpreter, the answers to the questions are (1) yes, the MPS needs to automatically reclaim unreachable blocks; (2) yes, it's acceptable for the MPS to move blocks in memory and protect them with :term:`barriers (1)`; and (3) the Scheme objects will contain :term:`exact references` to other Scheme objects in the same pool.

 The recommended class is :ref:`pool-amc`.
-This pool class uses automatic memory management, moving garbage collection, :term:`allocation points <allocation point>` and :term:`formatted objects <formatted object>`, so it will provide an introduction to these features of the MPS.
+This pool class uses automatic memory management, moving garbage collection, :term:`allocation points` and :term:`formatted objects`, so it will provide an introduction to these features of the MPS.

 .. note::